-Britain had been due to leave the European Union with an initial extension of the 12th April, but another delay to Brexit has been agreed, meaning that the current departure date now stands at 31st October.
+Britain had been due to leave the European Union on 31st October, but EU leaders have now agreed in principle to extend Brexit until 31st January 2020.
 We will continue to update this blog as further advice is released with regards to travel within the EU.

 With constant media coverage of Brexit, there are a number of questions at the forefront of many people’s minds about their forthcoming travel plans, such as, “Will it affect my passport’s validity?
 How will it affect my travel insurance?
 Should I wait to book my trip?”.